-- If your bathroom is upstairs, you may need to set up a temporary sleeping area on the first floor.
-Stairs are not impossible but are difficult until you have full mobility. - Remove all throw rugs, loose rugs, electrical cords, and clutter from hallways and walking areas.
-These pose a risk for falling. - Check your cabinets for items that you routinely use and place them at a level where you will not need to bend or get on a step stool to reach them. - Install safety bars in showers and near stair railings, as well as non-skid material in the bathtubs and/or showers. - You will receive instructions at discharge and need to consider the following: a long-handled sponge/brush and shower hose for bathing, a shower chair or a tub bench if you are able to sit in the shower. - A basket to attach to a walker, if necessary. - Prepare an area for supplies you will need, such as telephones, TV remote controls, radios, tissues, medications, reading material, etc.

-- Prepare for pets that may be underfoot. - Consider activities that you will be able to engage in during your recovery such as hand games, movies, DVDs, etc. - Decide to have a family member or friend stay with you for the first 10 days after you are discharged.
+- Stair use: You may use the stairs in your home after your surgery.
+Physical therapy will discuss with you how to safely go up and down the stairs before you are discharged home. - ➤ Going upstairs start with the good leg (The "GOOD GO UP"). - ➤ Going downstairs start with the bad leg (operative) (The "BAD GO DOWN"). - Remove all throw rugs, loose rugs, electrical cords, and clutter from hallways and walking areas.
+These pose a risk for falling. - Check your cabinets for items that you routinely use and place them at a level where you will not need to bend or get on a step stool to reach them. - Install safety bars in showers and near stair railings, as well as non-skid material in the bathtubs and/or showers. - Recommend purchasing a long-handled sponge/brush and shower hose for bathing, a shower chair or a tub bench if you are able to sit in the shower. - ❖ A basket to attach to a walker, if necessary. - Prepare an area for supplies you will need, such as telephones, TV remote controls, radios, tissues, medications, reading material, etc. - Prepare for pets that may be underfoot. - Consider activities that you will be able to engage in during your recovery such as hand games, movies, DVDs, etc. - Decide to have a family member or friend stay with you for the first 10 days after you are discharged.